Balou9/bcg-coding-challenge/readme.md

 ```

 # test

-The unit tests are defined in [test.js](https://github.com/Balou9/bcg-coding-challenge/blob/main/extermitators-api/test.js) and any time a push is made to the repo.
+The unit tests are defined in [test.js](https://github.com/Balou9/bcg-coding-challenge/blob/main/extermitators-api/test.js) and [will be runned any time a push is made to the repo](https://github.com/Balou9/bcg-coding-challenge/blob/main/.github/workflows/ci.yml).

 Run tests locally in api directory: